Biden signs law extending marriage protections to same-sex and interracial couples - NewsBreak

 Biden signs law extending marriage protections to same-sex and interracial couples

-WASHINGTON, DC - DECEMBER 08: Sen. Tammy Baldwin (D-WI) attends a bill enrollment ceremony for the Respect For Marriage Act at the U.S. Capitol Building President Joe Biden signed the bill into law on Dec.
-13. The Respect For Marriage Act ensures marriage equality for same-sex and interracial couples.
-(Photo by Anna Moneymaker/Getty Images)
+Cyndi Lauper performs during a bill signing ceremony for the Respect for Marriage Act on the South Lawn of the White House Tuesday.
+The Respect for Marriage Act will codify same-sex and interracial marriages.
+(Photo by Drew Angerer/Getty Images)

 WASHINGTON — Same-sex and interracial couples had many of their marriage rights codified Tuesday when President Joe Biden signed the bipartisan marriage equality bill during a ceremony attended by thousands outside the White House.